-The works will be on view in various locations in Rotterdam during the weekend of 7 and 8 November.
-In addition, the project will launch with a live-streamed programme during Thursday Night Live! on 5 November, introducing the participating artists and their work.
+The works will be on view in various locations in Rotterdam during the weekend of 25 and 26 September.
+In addition, the project will launch with a live-streamed programme during an online event on 24 September, introducing the participating artists and their work.

 For the Record

 Set Stage Screen: a Situated Video Channel is part of For the Record, a research project on the politics of contemporary video culture, launched in 2018 by Het Nieuwe Instituut.

 Set Stage Screen: a Situated Video Channel is one of the projects of Rotterdam for Real, a programme by Het Nieuwe Instituut that addresses the use of, the engagement with and the ownership of the urban environment.
 This programme is supported by the City of Rotterdam.

 Hannah Dawn Henderson

 Traversing Afrikaanderwijk, a nameless figure appears to seek someone or something that resonates as familiar.
 Her scattered thoughts permeate the material fibre — a dense sedimentation of conflicting historical and contemporary narratives: streets named after The Netherlands' colonial legacy, a monument to migrant workers, mechanical construction drums humming to the new, soon-to-arrive neighbours alongside protest slogans scrawled along the sidewalk by existing neighbours.
 In a neighbourhood heavily affected by urban renewal, personal and social memory becomes intertwined — both perforated by gaps, elisions, amnesia and unrest.